jacobprall/compression-presentation-app/README.md

 WHERE  NOT c.is_compressed limit 0;
 ```

-Now, we can return the "compressed_chunk" in our function that will compress
+Hasura needs some function to be tracked as mutation.
+In this case, let's create the function to just rewrap the default `compress_chunk` from timescale extension.

-the chunk:
+Now, we can return the "compressed_chunk" in our function that will compress the chunk:

 ```sql
 CREATE OR REPLACE FUNCTION compress_chunk_named(varchar) returns setof compressed_chunk AS $$